-Vision: Glynn County Animal Control promotes an environment of responsible pet ownership through progressive animal welfare programs, community outreach, and humane education in a culture of compassion, creativity, and integrity.
+Vision: Glynn County Animal Control promotes responsible pet ownership in our community by enforcing laws and ordinances with compassion and integrity.

-Mission: Glynn County Animal Control protects public safety an ensures the humane care of animals through animal law enforcement, sheltering for homeless pets and public education.
+Mission: Glynn County Animal Control protects public safety and ensures the humane care of animals through animal law enforcement, sheltering for homeless pets and public education.

 What We Do for Our Community

 Glynn County Animal Control is a department of 9 staff members.
-Our department is in the Administration Division of Glynn County, Georgia.
-We are funded by tax dollars collected by the County and designated to:
+We are part of the Administration Division of Glynn County, Georgia.
+Guided by the Board of Commissioners, we serve our community by:

-- Enforce Glynn County Ordinance Chapter 2-4 - Domestic Animals and the Georgia Animal Welfare Act.
+- Enforce Glynn County Ordinance Chapter 2-4 - Domestic Animals, City of Brunswick, GA animal ordinances and the Georgia Animal Welfare Act.

 - Provide 24 hours a day/7 days a week response to requests for help from Glynn County residents.

-- Impound, return to owner and rehome stray dogs and cats in our community.
+- Impound, return to owner and rehome stray, neglected, abused and abandoned dogs and cats from our community.

 - Provide bite quarantine facilities for dogs and cats involved in bite incidents.
 (For quarantine information, contact the GA Dept. of Public Health)

-- Care for dogs and cats in protective custody during their court case.
+- Care for dogs and cats in protective custody who are evidence in a court case.

 - Educate the public on responsible pet ownership.